Krombik/keysender/README.md

 sleep(ms: number | [from: number, to: number]): Promise<void>;
 ```

-used under the hood of all async methods
+This method used under the hood of all async methods

 ```ts
 import { sleep } from "keysender";